juliuskrah/juliuskrah.github.io/_posts/2017-07-16-developing-restful-services-with-jax-rs-jersey.markdown

 # Prerequisites
-To follow along this guide, your development system should have the following applications installed:
+To follow along this guide, you should have the following set up:
 - [Java Development Kit][JDK]{:target="_blank"}
 - [Maven][]{:target="_blank"}
 - [cURL][]{:target="_blank"}